Bernedoodle Puppies For Sale

 Sociable with Other Pets

-With proper socialization starting in puppyhood, Bernedoodles typically get along wonderfully with other dogs and even cats.
+With proper socialization starting in puppyhood, these dogs typically get along wonderfully with other animals and even cats.
 Their friendly, adaptable nature makes them excellent additions to multi-pet households.
-Many Bernedoodle owners report that their dogs actively seek out friendships with other animals and enjoy having companion pets in the home.
+Many owners report that their dogs actively seek out friendships with other animals and enjoy having companion pets in the home.

 Adaptable Energy Levels

-Bernedoodle puppies possess a wonderful ability to match their energy to their family’s lifestyle.
-If you’re an active family that enjoys outdoor adventures, your Bernedoodle will enthusiastically join you for hiking, swimming, running, camping, or playing fetch.
-Conversely, if your household is more relaxed, your Bernedoodle will be perfectly content with moderate exercise and plenty of cuddle time.
+Bernedoodles possess a wonderful ability to match their energy to their family’s lifestyle.
+If you’re an active family that enjoys outdoor adventures, your dog will enthusiastically join you for hiking, swimming, running, camping, or playing fetch.
+Conversely, if your household is more relaxed, your companion will be perfectly content with moderate exercise and plenty of cuddle time.

-This adaptability makes Bernedoodles suitable for a wide range of living situations and activity levels, from active young couples to families with small children to retirees seeking a loving companion.
+This adaptability makes them suitable for a wide range of living situations and activity levels, from active young couples to families with small children to retirees seeking a loving companion.

 Size and Weight